LLNL/sundials/doc/cvodes/guide/source/Usage/ADJ.rst

 .. c:function:: int CVodeSetLSNormFactorB(void * cvode_mem, int which, sunrealtype nrmfac)

-   The function :c:func:`CVodeSetLSNormFactor` specifies the factor to use when converting from the integrator tolerance (WRMS norm) to the linear solver tolerance (L2 norm) for Newton linear system solves e.g.,  ``tol_L2 = fac * tol_WRMS``.
+   The function :c:func:`CVodeSetLSNormFactorB` specifies the factor to use when converting from the integrator tolerance (WRMS norm) to the linear solver tolerance (L2 norm) for Newton linear system solves e.g.,  ``tol_L2 = fac * tol_WRMS``.
 This routine can be used in both the cases wherethe backward